awcodify/sysctl-theme/_posts/2025-05-13-customizing-your-arsxy-theme.md

 ## Optimizing for SEO

-Sysctl is built with SEO in mind, but you can further optimize it:
+Arsxy is built with SEO in mind, but you can further optimize it:

 1. Edit the `<head>` section in `_includes/head.html`
 2. Add structured data for your content